Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/13_chapter-10.md

 end)
 ```

-2.variable:stop(). "timer" is the variable.
+2. variable:stop(). "timer" is the variable.

 ```lua
 timer:stop()